 Temporary help agencies and client businesses may not penalize assignment employees for asserting their rights under the ESA.
+For more information visit the Reprisals chapter in Your Guide to the Employment Standards Act, 2000, available at Ontario.ca/ESAguide.

-Effective November 6, 2009, most elect-to-work employees, including most assignment employees who are employed under an elect to work arrangement, have a right to notice of termination or pay in lieu of notice.
-The temporary help agency, as the employer, has the obligation to provide notice or pay in lieu when terminating the employment of any assignment employee who has been employed for at least three months.
-Generally, the notice required when an individual employee’s employment is terminated ranges from one week (for those employees whose period of employment is less than a year) to eight weeks (for those whose period of employment is eight years or more).
+Generally, the notice required when an employee’s employment is terminated ranges from one week (for those employees whose period of employment is less than a year) to eight weeks (for those whose period of employment is eight years or more).
 The period of employment is based on the length of the employee’s relationship with the agency, not the duration of any particular assignment.

-The temporary help agency, as the employer of its assignment employees, will have this obligation if its payroll is $2.5 million or more or if it severs the employment of 50 or more employees in a six-month period because of a permanent discontinuance of all or part of its business.
-The severance pay entitlement is equal to one week’s pay for each year of employment plus 1/12 of a week’s pay for each complete month that is not part of a complete year, to a maximum of 26 weeks’ pay.
-For more information see the Severance Pay chapter in Your Guide to the Employment Standards Act, 2000.
+The temporary help agency, as the employer of its assignment employees, will have severance pay obligations if its payroll is $2.5 million or more or if it severs the employment of 50 or more employees in a six-month period because of a permanent discontinuance of all or part of its business.
+The severance pay entitlement is equal to one week’s pay for each complete year of employment plus 1/12 of a week’s pay for each complete month that is not part of a complete year, to a maximum of 26 weeks’ pay.
+For more information visit the Severance Pay chapter in Your Guide to the Employment Standards Act, 2000.
 You may also wish to try the Severance Tool.

 If you have questions about the ESA, call the Ministry of Labour’s Employment Standards Information Centre at 416-326-7160, toll free at 1-800-531-5551, or TTY 1-866-567-8893.
 Information is available in multiple languages.